Support services

 Individualised Funding

-IF is available throughout New Zealand for eligible people who have either a Home and Community Support Services or Respite allocation.
+Individualised Funding (IF) is available throughout New Zealand for eligible people who have either a Home and Community Support Services or Respite allocation.
 IF gives disabled people more choice in how they are supported.
 Home and Community Support Services include help with household management and personal care.
 Respite includes Facility Based Respite, Carer Support and In-Home Support.

 IF gives you increased choice and control to choose who provides this support, and how and when you use it.
 Your options range from engaging support workers and planning how your supports used, to employing your own care providers and managing all aspects of service delivery.